 “Heroes are not giant statues framed against a red sky.
 They are people who say; This is my community, and it’s my responsibility to make it better.”
 Tom McCall

-The second one day Oregon film history conference was made a success by the following presenters and participants.
+The fourth annual Oregon Film History Conference was made a success by the following participants: